2022 Investment Summit Overview Agenda

 Human Resources, Staffing, and Employment Law

-Strategic human resource branches do much more than facilitate workplace relations; they also promote efficiency, strengthen collaboration and foster creative work.
-Their staffing decisions can also affect the future direction for your company.
-Understand how to improve human resources and staffing, and how these departments are integral to your company’s workforce.
+Human resource branches not only facilitate workplace relations, they also foster creative work, promote efficiency, and strengthen collaboration.
+Their decisions can also affect the future direction of your company.
+This session will help you improve your understanding of human resources and staffing, and how these departments are critical to your company’s success.

 Partnering with State and Local Government to Develop your Workforce

-Building a close relationship with state and local governments can create stable and enduring partnerships, helping you utilize the niche skills of a regional workforce, meet your workforce needs and foster community growth.
-These partnerships also provide an avenue for your company to influence how regions and localities address education and development of your future workforce.
+Establishing a close relationship with state, local, and tribal governments can ensure stable and enduring partnerships.
+Which will help your company utilize the niche skills of a regional workforce, meet your workforce needs, and ultimately foster community growth.
+These partnerships also offer an avenue for your company to influence how regions and localities address education and development of your future workforce.
 Hear more about reaching out to government resources and sustaining these relationships.

 Back to Top